SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 NOTE: Note that you can require protocol adoption,
-    by using a protocol type as the raw value type, but you do need to make it be one of the types that support = in order for you to specify the raw values.
+    by using a protocol type as the raw-value type, but you do need to make it be one of the types that support = in order for you to specify the raw values.
-    You can have: <#raw value type, protocol conformance#>.
+    You can have: <#raw-value type, protocol conformance#>.
-    UPDATE: You can only have one raw value type specified.
+    UPDATE: You can only have one raw-value type specified.
     I changed the grammar to be more restrictive in light of this.

 .. langref-grammar